redwoz/azurestack-uptime-monitor/README.md

 This procedure requires outbound connectivity for the VM.
 On avarage the deployment will take ~14 minutes.

-To deploy the Asolution, you can either
+To deploy the solution, you can either

 - select the Template Deployment item from the Azure Stack marketplace, copy the content of the mainTemplate.json of this repository into the template builder, and submit the parameter values
 - or deploy the mainTemplate.json through Azure CLI or PowerShell and submit the parameter values.